okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Forgot Password with Trusted Application

-Allows a [trusted application](#trusted-application) such as an external portal to implement its own primary authentication process and directly obtain a [recovery token](#recovery-token) for a user given just the user's identifier.
+Allows a [trusted application](#trusted-application) such as an external portal to implement its own primary authentication process and directly obtain a [recovery token](#recovery-token) for a user given just the user's identifier

-> Directly obtaining a `recoveryToken` is a highly privileged operation that requires an administrator API token and should be restricted to trusted web applications.
+> **Note:** Directly obtaining a `recoveryToken` is a highly privileged operation that requires an administrator API token and should be restricted to trusted web applications.
 Anyone that obtains a `recoveryToken` for a user and knows the answer to a user's recovery question can reset their password or unlock their account.

-> The **public IP address** of your [trusted application](#trusted-application) must be [whitelisted as a gateway IP address](/docs/reference/api-overview/#ip-address) to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header
+> **Note:** The **public IP address** of your [trusted application](#trusted-application) must be [whitelisted as a gateway IP address](/docs/reference/api-overview/#ip-address) to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header.

 ##### Request Example for Forgot Password with Trusted Application